 - Promote an evidence-based approach to clinical activities

 - Involve you in both the planning and provision of our services.

-- Urgent referrals will be telephoned and discussed with the receiving nurse and clinically triaged within four hours
+- Urgent referrals will be telephoned and discussed with the receiving nurse and clinically triaged within two hours

 - Non-urgent will be clinically triaged with access to service within 24-48 hours

 - Routine will be clinically triaged with access to service with one-three days

 - Post-operative visit access to service on specified date

 - Timed visits for example, specified medication requests.